angeloorru/fedora_cleanup/README.md

 Enter your root password and wait for the script to terminate

 There are some commands which can run from time to time only.
-These are marked with the OPTIONAL tag and you need to uncomment and save the file before running the script.
+These are marked with the OPTIONAL tag and you if you need them, uncomment the pertinent lines and save the file before running the script.